dbos-inc/dbos-docs/docs/python/programming-guide.md

 dbos init
 ```

-## 1. Scaffolding

-Let's first create a simple FastAPI app with an HTTP endpoint to greet friends.
+Then use [FastAPI](https://github.com/fastapi/fastapi) to write a simple HTTP endpoint to greet friends.
 In your app folder, change the file `main.py` to contain only the following:

 ```python